Vancouver Island: Sea

 Marine transport is very important to Vancouver Island for access to the mainland of British Columbia and Washington.
-There are no bridges connecting the island to the mainland, although the idea of building one has been brought up many times.
-Major technical issues and cost are the largest barriers to a bridge currently though exact public support for the idea is not currently known.
+There are no bridges or tunnels connecting the island to the mainland, although the idea of building one has been brought up many times.
+Major technical issues and cost are the largest barriers to a fixed link currently, though exact public support for the idea is not currently known.
 The only vehicle access to Vancouver Island is by ferry.
-BC Ferries, Washington State Ferries and Puget Sound Navigation Company (Black Ball Transport) operate the seven vehicle ferry routes to the island.
+BC Ferries, Washington State Ferries and Puget Sound Navigation Company (Black Ball Transport) operate the seven vehicle-ferry routes to the island.

 In the 1860s a plan was started to link Vancouver Island to the mainland at Bute Inlet, by a bridge, using Ripple Rock as a mid-support for the bridge.
-This plan continued through the years, and caused political opposition to destroying Ripple Rock, until it was decided to destroy the rock to improve safety for mariners.
+This plan continued through the years, and caused political opposition to destroying Ripple Rock until it was decided to destroy the rock to improve safety for mariners.